EricPhifer/uof-gatsby/content/blog/a-letter-to-the-seven-churches.md

 **To Sardis:**

-> But you have a few people in Sardis who <u>have not defiled their clothes</u>, and they will <u>walk with Me</u> in white, because they are worthy.
-In the same way, the victor will be <u>dressed in white clothes</u>, and <u>I will never erase his name from the book of life</u>, but will <u>acknowledge his name before My Father</u> and before His angels.
+> But you have a few people in Sardis who <span class="underline"">have not defiled their clothes</span>, and they will <span class="underline"">walk with Me</span> in white, because they are worthy.
+In the same way, the victor will be <span class="underline"">dressed in white clothes</span>, and <span class="underline"">I will never erase his name from the book of life</span>, but will <span class="underline"">acknowledge his name before My Father</span> and before His angels.
 >
 > – Rev. 3: 4-5 (underlining added)

 **To Philadelphia:**

 > I know your works.
-Because <u>you have limited strength</u>, have <u>kept My word</u>, and <u>have not denied My name</u>, look, I have placed before you an open door that no one is able to close.
+Because <span class="underline"">you have limited strength</span>, have <span class="underline"">kept My word</span>, and <span class="underline"">have not denied My name</span>, look, I have placed before you an open door that no one is able to close.
 Take note!
-I will make those from the synagogue of Satan, who claim to be Jews and are not, but are lying — note this — I will make them come and <u>bow down at your feet</u>, and <u>they will know that I have loved you</u>.
-Because you have <u>kept My command to endure</u>, I will also <u>keep you from the hour of testing </u>that is going to come over the whole world to test those live on the earth.
-I am coming quickly. <u>Hold on to what you have</u>, so that no none takes your crown.
-The victor: I will <u>write on him the name of My God</u>, and the <u>name of the city of My God</u> — the new Jerusalem, which comes down out of heaven from My God — <u>and My new name</u>.
+I will make those from the synagogue of Satan, who claim to be Jews and are not, but are lying — note this — I will make them come and <span class="underline"">bow down at your feet</span>, and <span class="underline"">they will know that I have loved you</span>.
+Because you have <span class="underline"">kept My command to endure</span>, I will also <span class="underline"">keep you from the hour of testing </span>that is going to come over the whole world to test those live on the earth.
+I am coming quickly. <span class="underline"">Hold on to what you have</span>, so that no none takes your crown.
+The victor: I will <span class="underline"">write on him the name of My God</span>, and the <span class="underline"">name of the city of My God</span> — the new Jerusalem, which comes down out of heaven from My God — <span class="underline"">and My new name</span>.
 >
 > – Rev. 3:8-12 (underlining added)

 **To Laodicea:**

 > Listen!
 I stand at the door and knock.
-If anyone <u>hears My voice</u> and <u>opens the door</u>, I will come in to him and <u>have dinner with him, and he with Me</u>.
-The victor: I will give him <u>the right to sit with Me on My throne</u>, just as I also won the victory and sat down with My Father on His throne.
+If anyone <span class="underline"">hears My voice</span> and <span class="underline"">opens the door</span>, I will come in to him and <span class="underline"">have dinner with him, and he with Me</span>.
+The victor: I will give him <span class="underline"">the right to sit with Me on My throne</span>, just as I also won the victory and sat down with My Father on His throne.
 >
 > – Rev. 3: 20-21